sharifanani/coderant/content/post/2022-01-31-compose-to-skaffold.md

 To deploy the server using a container, we'll need to [install `docker`](https://docs.docker.com/engine/install/ubuntu/).
 Head over to https://docs.docker.com/engine/install/ubuntu/ and follow their instructions.

-Once installed, create the file `go/Dockerfile` with the following contents:
+Once installed, create the file `Dockerfile` with the following contents:
 ```dockerfile
 FROM docker.io/golang:stretch
 COPY ./src /app